-How to upload/publish data
+How to upload/publish data for supported formats

 This guide describes how to upload data in NOMAD supported file formats.
 You find a list of supported formats on top of each upload page, see below.